Dividends payable

 Journal entries related to dividends payable

-Two journal entries are related to dividends payable liability.
-One that is made at the time of declaration of dividends and one that is made at the time of payment of dividends.
+Two journal entries are related to dividends payable liability – one that is made at the time of declaration of dividends and one that is made at the time of payment of dividends.

 1. Journal entry at the time of declaration of dividends: